 26th November 2010 (Content added 30 November 2018)| Polk City, Florida, USA.
 This weekend Fantasy of Flight, located at 1400 Broadway Boulevard Southeast in Polk City, is recognizing its fifteenth anniversary.

 One of the aerial demonstrations on Friday was by owner Kermit Weeks.
 In front of thrilled attendees, he flew a World War II Grumman TBM Avenger, unofficially known by “old salts” as a “Turkey.”

 Mr. Weeks told the appreciative crowd after the flight that on the day before he also flew the big torpedo bomber.
 Kermit said it occurred to him on the holiday that ironically he was flying a “Turkey” on Thanksgiving!
 Additionally, the voluminous blue exhaust smoke, which always pours from the Wright R-1600’s exhausts upon startup, brought “smoked turkey” to Kermit’s mind.

 Mr. Weeks noted that former President George H.W.
 Bush flew Avengers in his youth.
-When he earned his wings Bush was the youngest aviator in the U.S. Navy.
-According to a Naval Historical Center bio, as a junior grade lieutenant, he was a pilot with squadron VT-51 and flew from the light carrier USS San Jacinto (CVL-30).
+When he earned his wings Bush was the second youngest aviator in the U.S. Navy.
+According to a Naval Historical Center bio, as a junior grade lieutenant in the U.S. Navy Reserve (USNR), he was a pilot with squadron VT-51 and flew from the light carrier USS San Jacinto (CVL-30).

 On September 2, 1944, Bush flew a mission against a target on the island of Chi Chi Jima.
 Japanese antiaircraft fire greeted the planes, hitting and setting fire to his aircraft.
 Lt. (jg) Bush completed the bombing run before he and one other man took to parachutes.